Blog

 You can't fix everything at once.
 Don't try.

 Instead, focus on creating small wins.
 One good conversation.
 One moment of connection.
-One conflict handled differently.
+One conflict handled differently than usual.

 Small wins build momentum.
 Momentum builds hope.
 Hope makes the bigger work possible.